naccdata/nacc-flywheel/docs/development/index.md

 Generally, `run.py` should handle gathering any inputs, and `main.py` should handle the computation.
 The `common` directory includes common code that may be used across the gears.

+Additionally, you should also document your gear.
+Under `docs`, add a new directory called `docs/<gear-name>` with an `index.md` and `CHANGELOG.md`.
+The `index.md` should describe your gear as well as the expected inputs and outputs/results, whereas the Changelog should keep track of gear versions.
+See [Documenting and versioning](#documenting-and-versioning) for more information.

 ## Adding common code